 The use of the term 'arbitrary' in the ICCPR means that any interferences with privacy must be in accordance with the provisions, aims and objectives of the ICCPR and should be reasonable in the individual circumstances.
-Arbitrariness connotes elements of injustice, unpredictability, unreasonableness, capriciousness and 'unproportionality'.
-1
+Arbitrariness connotes elements of injustice, unpredictability, unreasonableness, capriciousness and 'unproportionality'.1

 The 2023 Instrument is not an unlawful interference with an individual's right to privacy.
 Section 10 of the Autonomous Sanctions Act 2011 (the Act) permits regulations relating to, among other things: 'proscription of persons or entities (for specified purposes or more generally)'; and 'restriction or prevention of uses of, dealings with, and making available of, assets'.
-The designations and declarations contained in the 2023 Instrument were made pursuant to regulation 6 of the Regulations, which provides that the Minister may, by legislative instrument, designate a person for targeted financial sanctions and/or declare a person for a travel ban.
+The designations and declarations made or continued in the 2023 Instrument were made pursuant to paragraphs 6(a) and 6(b), and subregulation 9(3) of the Regulations, which provides that the Minister may, by legislative instrument, designate a person for targeted financial sanctions and/or declare a person for a travel ban, or continue in effect any previous designation or declaration.